How long it takes to learn Chinese?

 How many hours a day should you study Chinese?

 There is no universal answer to this question.
-It depends on how dedicated you are, your schedule, and what purpose you have.
+It depends on how dedicated you are, your schedule, and your purpose.

 15 to 20 minutes should be fine if you are learning as a hobby.
 Then, 5 to 6 months later, you can quickly hold a few minutes of discussions and comprehend many texts.